ThePandaJam/PNN-exam-codes/README.md

 # PNN-exam-codes
 This is a repo for code which should help with the Pattern Recognition and Neural Networks exam
+## Disclaimer: This is a croudsourced collection of code solutions.
+This may contain errors or may not be fully suited to your exam questions.
+Use with caution

 ## Topics
 1. Introduction